shaneosullivan/rachelandgarywedding/index.md

 The party will take place at [Robin Rise, Knocknahilan](https://goo.gl/maps/pEDN199CXB1QTMfu9), the ancestral home of the O'Sullivan clan.
 [<img src="{{ site.baseurl }}/assets/images/Map_RobinRise.png" />](https://goo.gl/maps/fT21DcQ49QYxPvdQ9)

-The party starts at 4pm, but feel free to wander in earlier if it suits you, there will be people there to let you in.
-Parking will be a few metres away in a well signed area, please park there as there will not be sufficient parking at the house.

 ### What's Happening The Day After?